msgtn/r0b0/docs/blsm.md

 ```

 In a mobile browser (e.g. Safari), navigate to the forwarding URL (`https://someRandomLettersAndNumbers.ngrok.app` in the above example).
+*Note: since the ssl certificates were self signed, you will probably run into a privacy warning on your browser.
+[Here's a guide on how to bypass this, since this is being developed locally anyways.](https://www.vultr.com/docs/how-to-bypass-the-https-warning-for-self-signed-ssl-tls-certificates/)*

 ### Telepresence with video